kaiachain/kaia/kaiax/gov/headergov/README.md

 ### governance_myVotes

-Returns all votes that the node casted in this epoch and will cast when it becomes a proposer.
+Returns `MyVotes` which contains votes that the current node has casted in this epoch, and votes waiting to be casted when the node becomes a proposer.

 - Parameters: none
 - Returns